Parasite Inc.: History

 Time Tears Down was released on 2 August 2013 via Good Damn Records.
 The album received very good reviews and high ratings by leading German metal magazines.
 It also reached number 26 in the official German rock-metal charts and stayed in the top 30 for several weeks.
 The music video for the song The Pulse of the Dead was especially successful on YouTube.
 In 2014 Kevin Sierra left the band and Dominik Sorg became a new full-time member.
 Following the release of Time Tears Down the band played concerts all over Europe including the Out-and-Loud Festival of 2014 in Germany, the Karmøygeddon Festival in Norway and the Summer Breeze Festival in Germany, both in 2016.
-In 2018 Parasite Inc. signed to Reaper Entertainment for the release of their sophomore album, Dead and Alive, which was released on 17 August 2018.
+In 2018 Parasite Inc. signed to Reaper Entertainment for the release of their sophomore album, Dead and Alive, which was released on 17 August 2018 and hit German charts on #33 one week later.

+During summer 2019 Stefan Krämer left the band and Lucien Mosesku joined the band as their new bass player.

 In November 2020 Parasite Inc. released a live album Live at the EMFA recorded at the European Metal Festival Alliance via Reaper Entertainment.

+In late 2021 the last few songs for their third record 'Cyan Night Dreams' were written and recorded.
+The band released three singles ('I Am', 'Cyan Night Dreams', 'Follow The Blind') before the album was released on August 19th 2022.
+The album hit the German charts on #20, this marks the highest chart entry of Parasite Inc. so far.